kr1s6/Excel-Diary-Maker/README.md

 # Excel-Diary-Maker
-Program in Python which make excel diary from your notes and update them with new ones by adding them at the end.<br>
+Program in Python which make excel diary from your notes<br>
+and update them with new ones by adding them at the end.<br>

-Notes have format: <br>
+Notes have format:
   - "Day" Date Title<br>
   - (body)<br>
   - "Day" Date Title<br>